ABC’s of SDK

 In order to set up the Ziwo SDK and the Verto protocol, follow the steps below:

-- Once the agent is logged on Ziwo (.POST /auth/login), set the access token returned by the request.
+2. Once the agent logs in to Ziwo (.POST /auth/login), set the access token returned by the request.

 ZIWO SDK.shared.accessToken = accessToken